ctu-mrs/krrf/README.md

 ![Example of Multi-goal motion planning with Car-like robot](./docs/car_krrf_bigBT.000008.png)

 # Dependencies

-Install SDL and gsl libraries:
+##  Install SDL and gsl libraries:
 ```
 sudo apt-get install libsdl1.2-dev libsdl-gfx1.2-dev libsdl-image1.2-dev  libgsl-dev
 ```

+## RAPID collision detection library
+Download the library from https://gamma.cs.unc.edu/OBB/ and unzip it into the src/libs/rapid directory

 # How to compile